Publish an app in Power BI

-If your app relies on datasets from other workspaces, make sure that all app users have access to the underlying datasets.
+- If your app relies on semantic models from other workspaces, make sure that all app users have access to the underlying semantic models.

-If the app or report is in the same workspace as the dataset, make sure you add the report associated with the dataset to the app as well.
+- If the app or report is in the same workspace as the semantic model, make sure you add the report associated with the semantic model to the app as well.

 For each audience group, grant access to either all people in your organization or specific users or groups.
 You can also expand the Advanced option to configure the following settings per audience group:

-Allow users to share the datasets in this app: This option gives app consumers permission to share the app and underlying datasets of the app audience.
+Allow users to share the semantic models in this app: This option gives app consumers permission to share the underlying semantic models of the app audience.

-Allow users to build content with the datasets in this app: This option lets your app consumers create their own reports and dashboards based on the app audience datasets.
+Allow users to build content with the semantic models in this app: This option lets your app consumers create their own reports and dashboards based on the app audience semantic models.

-The advanced settings apply to all the audiences, including the workspace users.
-They can share the datasets and build content with the datasets in this app as long as they have at least the Contributor role in the workspace.
+- The advanced settings apply to all the audiences, including the workspace users.
+They can share the semantic models and build content with the semantic models in this app as long as they have at least a Viewer role in the workspace.
 See Roles in workspaces for more about roles.

 Publish the app